tytydraco/yessleep/out/I_could_never_understand_why_I_couldnt_participate_in_video_time_when_I_was_eight_Until_I_met_The_Delaney_Family_Part_4.md

 A familiar voice, arms on my shoulders.
 Breath in my face. *Say it with me,* his voice was shaking. *Three point one, four–*

-*We’re running out of time,” another voice.
-Harsher.
-"Oh my fucking god, let me try.*
+*We’re running out of time, idiot.*

+Another voice.
+Harsher. *Oh my fucking god, let me try!*

-*She's not responding!"
+*But she's not responding!* Shaky voice whispered.

 *You know we’ve got minutes, right?*

-*It's all we've got,* The shaky voice hissed out. *You guys taught me it.*
+*It's all we've got,* The one with the trembling voice was the one holding me. *You guys taught me it.*

-The harsher voice groaned. *It's an anchor, that's it.
+The harsher one groaned. *It's an anchor, that's it.
 This thing is permanent.
 We're never getting free.*

-A girl's voice this time, "Maybe we're saying it wrong?
+A girl's voice this time, *Maybe we're saying it wrong?
 Three point one, four, one, five, nine, two, six, five, three…*

 The voices faded into white noise, and I was left with the numbers in my head.